LinJiarui/linjiarui.github.io/_publications/en/2019-06-29-lifecycle-management-of-modular-buildings-based-on-ICT.md

 date: 2019-06-29
 venue: 'Report on the Application of ICTs in the Construction Area of China: Developments and Applications in Modular Construction'
 paperurl: ''
-citation: 'Lin, J.R., Wang, C.Y., Zhou, C., Zhang, J.P., et al. (2019). &quot;Lifecycle Management of Modular Buildings based on Information and communication Technologies&quot; <i>Report on the Application of ICTs in the Construction Area of China: Developments and Applications in Modular Construction</i>.
-287-320.
+citation: 'Lin, J.R., Wang, C.Y., Zhou, C., Zhang, J.P., et al. (2019).
+Lifecycle Management of Modular Buildings based on Information and communication Technologies. <i>Report on the Application of ICTs in the Construction Area of China: Developments and Applications in Modular Construction</i>, 287-320.
 China Electric Power Press.
 Beijing, China.'

 comment: true
 category: chapter